1.Scotiabank Gold American Express® Card

 - 1%Cash back on all other purchases

-Earn 4% on groceries and recurring bills, 2% on gas and transit, and 1% on everything else.
+Earn 4% cash back on groceries and recurring bills, 2% on gas and transit, and 1% on all other purchases.

 20.99%